apache/predictionio/README.md

 1. Copy ``conf/pio-env.sh.template`` to ``conf/pio-env.sh``.

+2. If you are using Elasticsearch and its default settings, you may stop here.

-2. If you use Elasticsearch (default), change the following to fit your setup.
+3. Otherwise, change the following to fit your setup.
    ```
    PIO_STORAGE_SOURCES_ELASTICSEARCH_TYPE=elasticsearch
    PIO_STORAGE_SOURCES_ELASTICSEARCH_HOSTS=localhost